helen-hjy/Multithreaded-Dictionary-Server-Client/README.md

 # Multithreaded Dictionary Server-Client

+## How to open
+* This is a java project.
+Can be opened by any java IDE (Eclipse, IntellJ etc.)
+## Development
-This project is using TCP protocol and socket.
+* This project is using TCP protocol and socket to connect client and server.